cocoisland/beautiful-jekyll/_posts/2018-12-13-Avoid-Bad-Airlines.md

 ![Negative Safety Index](https://cocoisland.github.io/img/negative_safety_index.png)

+Airline with most negative Safety Index showed up in lower left quadrant.

 The above Safety Index chart showed airlines with most negative score measured over 30 years from 1998 - 2014.
 Positive Safety Index indicates airlines with good safety performance.
 Negative Safety Index indicates airlines with more accient prone performance.

-Normalizing all airline incidents, fatal accidents and fatalities from acccident against each airline seat and flight enabled a more objective comparison between airlines accidents and safety record.
-The Safety Index chart above filtered down airlines with the top most negative Safety Index score.
-It turned out most of the airlines with most negative Safety Index score, were airlines that we flown regularly without any concern of safety for the past 30 years.
-The airline with bad accidents that we heard in the news and avoided, did not have negative score near the bottom.
-So our fear and avoidance, was unfounded.
+It turned out that all these negative Safety Index airlines, are airlines that we flown everday without any thought or concern for safety.
+On the other hand, all the airlines that we thought dangerous and to be avoided, do not showed up as most negative or even positive in the Safety Index scale.

 ### Conclusion
 It is easy to be misled by fear of airline accident especially when the fear is enforced by headline news.
-Next time when you look at headline news airline crashes, may be you would resist your temptation to rule out flying too quickly.
-Using Safety Index of airline incidents over a long period of time, would be a better guide to your decision making.
+So the next time you plan to fly or have fear of flying, remember to use a Safety Index to guide your decision.